afterdesign/termX/README.md

 # Contact

-You can ping or follow me on twitter: [@afterdesign](http://twitter.com/afterdesign)
+All info about me you can find on my "goto page": [http://malinowski.be](https://malinowski.be) or just ping me on twitter: [@afterdesign](http://twitter.com/afterdesign)

 # License

 Licensed under the [MIT license](http://opensource.org/licenses/MIT).